vippsas/vipps-woocommerce/README.txt

 == Changelog ==

+= 1.4.6 =
+* Fix: Fix a bug when an agreement is created twice on the same order.
+We didn't fetch the right charge ID.
+This is a temporary fix I will have to revisit later on a proper setup.

 = 1.4.5 =
 * Fix: Changed how we make requests to minimize the amount of times we hit Vipps' rate limits.
 If you have gotten a lot of exceptions lately that look like this: `HTTP Response Error: (recurring/v2/agreements/:id/charges) with request body: Array` it's because of rate limits.